JakobLiebig/neuralchess/README.md

 # Neural chess
 My goal with this project is to build a neural network-powered chess bot.

-The chess bot will utilize alpha-beta search and a value network to find optimal policies.
+The chess bot will utilize minimax with alpha-beta pruning and a value network to find optimal policies.
 The structure of the model, learning parameters, and board representation used for the value network are based on the methods suggested by [Matthia Sabatelli et al. 2018](https://www.ai.rug.nl/~mwiering/GROUP/ARTICLES/ICPRAM_CHESS_DNN_2018.pdf).

 *"The Bitmap Input represents all the 64 squares of